sebelga/gstore-node-docs/cache.md

 };
 ```

-Refer to the gstore-cache](https://github.com/sebelga/gstore-cache) for  detailed explanation of the config properties.
+Refer to the [gstore-cache](https://github.com/sebelga/gstore-cache) for  a detailed explanation of the configuration properties.

 ##### Extra config